johncosta/johnmcostaiii.com/content/posts/2025-08-09-hands-on-llms.markdown

     * Guardrails
     * LMQL

+## Chapter 7: Advanced Text Generation Techniques and Tools

+LangChain is a framework for using LLMs which has modular components.
+Phi-3 is an implementation of LangChain.

+Quantization reduces the number of bits used to represent parameters of an LLM while retaining most of its information.
+It  reduces precision of value without removing vital information.

+A basic form of LongChain is a single chain.

+Example: PromptTemplate -> LLM -> Output

+More complex chains can have multiple inputs and outputs.

+Example: Input -> PromptTemplate1 -> LLM1 -> Output1 -> PromptTemplate2 -> LLM2 -> Output2

+The book uses a template chain to desmonstrate how to write a story using multiple prompts.

+Example: Title -> Character -> Story

+Limitation: LLMs don't have memory of previous interactions.

+To address this limitation, we can use a memory component to summarize previous interactions and then include the summary in the prompt for the next interaction.

+### Agents

+Agents are systems that use an LLM to determine which actions to take based on the input and the current state of the system.

+Agests use step by step reasoning:

+* thought
+* action
+* observation

 ## Taxonomy

 * __Accuracy__: A metric used to evaluate the performance of classification models, measuring the proportion of correct predictions.